- Administration Bureau

 Community Affairs Division participates in neighborhood HOA meetings, Senior Citizen meetings and events, National Night Out, and many other community related events throughout the year.

-The Powder Springs Police Department's Explorer Post 145 was started in 1986 and is mandated by the Boy Scouts of America.
-The Explorer's Program is for boys and girls between the ages of 14 and 20 who have interest in law enforcement and may be seeking a career in a related field.
-The Explorers meet twice a month.
+The Powder Springs Police Department's Cadet Unit #145 has been rebranded in 2023 and is now mandated by the Public Safety Cadets.
+The Cadet Program is for boys and girls between the ages of 14 and 20 who have an interest in law enforcement and may be seeking a career in a related field.
+The Cadets meet four times a month a month.

-Each Explorer has the opportunity to advance their rank through enthusiasm, attendance and overall participation in the program.
-Several Explorer alumni have obtained law enforcement careers or have made great impressions on college applications with letters addressed from the Chief of Police and city officials.
+Each Cadet has the opportunity to advance their rank through enthusiasm, attendance and overall participation in the program.
+Several Police Cadet alumni have obtained law enforcement careers or have made great impressions on college applications with letters addressed from the Chief of Police and city officials.